etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

           ├── lib
           ├── node_modules
           └── src
+          └── App.tsx
     ```

-2. In a terminal on path `modules/<javapackage>/subapp` install the depedencies declared in the `package.json` the following command:
+2. Once the sub-application is created, the react-native code must be generated, with types and functions that interact with the RX DAS Service, for this we execute the command Gradle :

+    !!! info
+        Make sure that the Etendo RX services are running and without errors before executing this command

     ``` bash title="Terminal"
+    ./gradlew subapp.build -Ppkg=<javapackage>
+    ```

+    In our example case
+    ``` bash title="Terminal"
+    ./gradlew subapp.build -Ppkg=com.etendoerp.subapp.product --info
+    ```
+    As we can see, it will be generated in the `/subapp/src/libs/` folder the functions and types that will be used for reading and writing `GET` and `POST` data.

+    ```
+    modules
+    └── com.etendoerp.subapp.product
+      ├── src-db
+      └── subapp
+          └── src
+            └── lib
+                └── base
+                    └── baseservice.ts
+                    └── baseservice.types.ts
+                └── data_gen
+                    └── product.types.ts
+                    └── productservice.ts
+                    └── useProduct.ts
+    ```

+3. In a terminal on path `modules/<javapackage>/subapp` install the depedencies declared in the `package.json`,  following the command:

+    ``` bash title="Terminal"
     yarn install
     ```

-3. Finally, to run in development mode run
+4. Then, to run the sub-application in development mode excecute:

     ``` bash title="Terminal"
     yarn dev